 Field Experiences - school-based practica and student teaching internships.
 Teacher candidate internship placements are handled through the Woodring's Office of Field Experiences.

-Highly Qualified Teacher (HQT) - a federal definition under No Child Left Behind legislation that sets a standard for teachers who provide instruction in core academic subjects
+Highly Qualified Teacher (HQT) - was a federal definition under No Child Left Behind legislation that set a standard for teachers who provide instruction in core academic subjects.
+Has been replaced by the Every Sutdent Succeeds Act (ESSA)

 Human Services – a Woodring College of Education program that prepares professionals to work in a variety of settings as case managers, advocates, grant writers, youth workers, volunteer coordinators, human resource specialists, fundraisers, trainers, paraeducators or advocacy specialists for victims of child abuse, domestic violence, homelessness, or other social issues